garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_AK_04C_Implementing_SDN_ACL_by_using_Windows_Admin_Center.md

 > **Note**: For the change to take effect, the Network Controller Host agent on the Hyper-V host where the virtual machines reside must process the corresponding policy.
 To expedite the change, you will restart the agent and the third virtual machine **vm-100**.

 1. Within the console session to the **SDNExpress2019-Management** VM, switch to the browser window displaying the Windows Admin Center.
-On the upper left hand side of the page, select **Windows Admin Center**,
+On the upper left hand side of the page, select **Windows Admin Center**.

 1. Select the the Hyper-V host **HV3** to which you deployed all three virtual machines.